scandum/vton/README.md

 The VTON and Base252 encodings draw inspiration from UTF-8, VT100, and TELNET.
 Base252 can stand alone, while VTON incorporates Base252.

-Base252 is an alternative for Base64, while VTON seeks to create a flexible and powerful universal object notation.
+Base252 is an alternative for Base64, while VTON seeks to create an efficient and simple universal object notation.

 Base252
 -------